 Today, smartphones and tablets are an integral part of our communication and work lives as well as entertainment lives.
 Sadly, however, one common problem that most users often experience is a faulty charger port.
 Faulty charger ports on mobile devices can become an inconvenience in daily life and reduce productivity.
 However, overcoming this problem calls for very basic tools and requires patience.
+This is an all-inclusive guide that takes you through steps to fix a phone charging socket and will give practical tips on how to mend a faulty charger connection.

 Understanding Charger Port Issues